Nestle, P&G say they will miss 2020 deforestation goals

 Both Nestle and P&G - which said they have invested towards monitoring deforestation over the past decade and will continue to do so - reference their commitments with the CGF on their websites and executives have referenced them publicly.

-PepsiCo Inc (PEP.O), Mars and Mondelez International Inc (MDLZ.O) told Reuters they had no-deforestation pledges but declined to provide specifics on whether they would meet them by 2020.
+PepsiCo Inc, Mars and Mondelez International Inc told Reuters they had no-deforestation pledges but declined to provide specifics on whether they would meet them by 2020.
 Cargill Inc [CARG.UL], which sources ingredients like corn and soybeans, said on a conference call with reporters in June that it and the broader food industry will not make 2020 zero deforestation pledges.

-Unilever Plc (ULVR.L), Coca-Cola Co (KO.N) and General Mills Inc (GIS.N) – some of the other large members of the CGF – did not respond to requests for comment.
-Kellogg (K.N) declined to comment.
+Unilever Plc, Coca-Cola Co and General Mills Inc – some of the other large members of the CGF – did not respond to requests for comment.
+Kellogg declined to comment.

 Reporting by Richa Naidu; Editing by Vanessa O'Connell